mkolumb/EFCore.Extensions.SaveOptimizer/README.md

 ## Known issues

-### Firebird batch insert problem

-Basically all query builders are prepared for multi row statements, but it looks there are some issues when executing DbCommand with Firebird provider.
-I think there is something with .NET Firebird client.
-Currently for this providers batch is working only on update and delete.
-Insert is working in the same manner as when using EF Core without extensions as it has InsertBatchSize 1 by default for this provider.

 ### Oracle serializable transaction

 It looks like serializable transaction produces many errors during execution, especially during insert (e.g. ORA-08177 & ORA-06512).
 This is something to investigate, maybe this is dockerized Oracle Express issue.
 I don't recommend using this library with Oracle in production environment without strong testing.
 Sometimes decrease batch size for insert could help.